 - Poor appetite or overeating

-- Trouble falling or staying asleep, or sleeping too much
+- Trouble falling or staying asleep or sleeping too much

 - Trouble concentrating on things

-- Feeling badly about yourself—like you are a failure or have let others down
+- Feeling badly about yourself — like you are a failure or have let others down

 Once you’ve looked at the symptoms, ask yourself: How long have you been feeling this way, and how bad is it?
 If you’ve been depressed for three months or longer, that’s usually a red flag.
-And if you’re having severe symptoms, including thoughts of suicide, that’s also a sign that you need immediate treatment.
+If you’re having severe symptoms, including thoughts of suicide, that’s also a sign that you need immediate treatment.

 The best approach, even if you’re not sure, is to see a psychiatrist for a diagnosis.
 Treatment is more likely to be effective if you know which type of depression you’re dealing with.